jrxcjr/podcastrnextjsnlw5/README.md

 The dependencies used in the SPA are located in the package.json file, and the main ones other than the ones brought by create-next-app were: server-json, axios, SASS, NEXT.JS and date-fns.

 # How to run The SPA

+First, open an Terminal window then direct yourself to the project source and run the command "npm run server" to run the fake api in the background.

-The command npm run dev runs the app in the development mode.
+While the first instance of the terminal is running the server, open a second terminal in the same location and type in the command "npm run dev" that runs the app in the development mode.

 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.